 The trouble with traditional marketing reporting tools is that they don’t easily allow this agility.
 You can usually bring a new data feed into the reporting tool, but quality and consistency are often questionable.
 Data tracking is messy because there is an intermediate step making things more complicated.

 For example, if Google Analytics is your go-to marketing reporting tool, you will miss a wealth of data relating to customer behavior before they reach your website.
 The solution is to track different channels, usually in spreadsheets, and create manual reports that compare pre and post-click data.
-Or you could link all the platforms to a marketing reporting tool that shortcuts some of the work – although you’ll still need to manually match data.
+Or you could link all the platforms to a marketing reporting software that shortcuts some of the work – although you’ll still need to manually match data.

-The more efficient alternative is to combine all your platforms in CampHouse using third-party integrations.
+The more efficient alternative is to combine all your platforms in Camphouse using third-party integrations.
 Integrations simplify end-to-end data tracking, giving you a holistic view of marketing performance at every stage of the campaign.

 7. Ease of use